-The Faculty is deeply committed to providing excellent support and training for students who wish to enter the wider children’s workforce and offers a range of undergraduate and Masters level programmes designed to provide outstanding employment and career development opportunities.
-It is a major provider of professional development, advanced training and high quality resources for school leaders, teachers and teaching assistants each of which enhances and embraces our strategic aims in contributing to educational improvement, educational opportunities and pupil progress both regionally and nationally.
+The Faculty is deeply committed to providing excellent support and training for students who wish to enter the wider children’s workforce.
+We offer a range of undergraduate and Masters level programmes designed to provide outstanding employment and career development opportunities.
+We are a major provider of professional development, advanced training and high-quality resources for school leaders, teachers and teaching assistants, each of which enhance and embrace our strategic aims in contributing to educational improvement, educational opportunities and pupil progress both regionally and nationally.

 The Faculty has research strengths in education policy development, enactment and impact; in educational leadership; and in inclusion and social justice.
-Research into social class and widening participation gained a 4* in the most recent REF assessment of ‘Impact’ and the Faculty will continue to build on outstanding research on access to higher education and ‘learning gain’.
+Research into social class and widening participation gained a 4* in the most recent REF assessment of ‘Impact’.
+We will continue to build on outstanding research on access to higher education and ‘learning gain’.

 Our state-of-the-art £9 million Faculty of Education building, overlooking a picturesque lake, is the centrepiece of our Western Campus and the hub of our teaching activity.
 It features a 300-seat lecture theatre, five well-equipped ICT suites and 18 further teaching rooms complete with the very latest technology, plus a popular café.

 The outstanding provision is not confined to Ormskirk, with further Faculty of Education amenities at outreach centres, including partner colleges across the North West.

 The Faculty of Education is focused on advancing the discipline and practice of education.
 We continue to achieve this through high quality teaching and research, as well as our collaborative research and training partnerships with schools and colleges.